astronomer/docs/learn/airflow-custom-xcom-backends.md

 By default, Airflow includes [serialization](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/serializers.html) methods for common object types like [JSON](https://www.json.org/json-en.html), [pandas DataFrames](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) and [NumPy](https://numpy.org/).
 You can see all supported types in the [Airflow source code](https://github.com/apache/airflow/tree/main/airflow/serialization/serializers).

-In cases where you need to pass data objects through XCom that are not supported you have several options:
+If you need to pass data objects through XCom that are not supported, you have several options:

 - Enable [pickling](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#enable-xcom-pickling).
 This method is easy to implement for local testing, but not suitable for production due to [security issues](https://docs.python.org/3/library/pickle.html).
 - Register a custom serializer, see [Serialization](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/serializers.html).